marreman/riotjs-test/README.md

 -----------
 Different events with explanations.

- - `init` - runs when all files are loaded and initialized
+ - `start` - runs when all files are loaded and initialized